 Duration: Two days and two nights

-Trail hopping in the Alleghenies is equal parts water, forest and a bit of railroad lore, just for kicks.
-It's a hiker & biker wonderland, with endless trail combinations to explore, and a place for solitude and a bit of sightseeing on the side.
-Nestled among the valleys, there's even the city of Huntington, a study in the eclectic and named as "the fifth coolest small town in America."
-Over the river and through the woods and around the Horseshoe Curve … these trails really mix it up, all in the unspoiled wilderness of the Alleghenies and Her Valleys.
+Trail hopping in the Alleghenies is equal parts water, forest and a bit of railroad lore.
+It's a hiker and biker wonderland, with endless trail combinations to explore, and a place for solitude and a bit of sightseeing on the side.
+Over the river and through the woods and around the Horseshoe Curve … these trails really mix it up, all in the unspoiled wilderness of the Alleghenies.

-Fall asleep with visions of the Allegheny Mountains dancing in your head.
 This quaint hotel is located in the old railroading town of Altoona, just minutes away from the Railroaders Museum and Lakemont Amusement Park.
-It's the perfect place to rest after a day of outdoor activities.Read More >
+Be sure to relax your muscles in the heated indoor pool before you curl up and fall into an easy sleep in one of Hampton’s comfortable guest rooms or one-bedroom suites.
+This hotel is the perfect place to rest after a day of outdoor activities.Read More >

 Built in 1849, this mansion served as a home to the Baker family.
 Today, it's looked upon as a beloved community landmark.
 Back in 2001 an exterior rehabilitation restored it to its original beauty, and if you stop by, they'll be happy to give a look around.

 You'll feel like a member of the Continental Army when you step into this Revolutionary War stockade surrounding six log cabins.
 This fort was built in 1778, and although it's now reconstructed, it still looks the part.